Category Archives: parentings

 It was once believed that parent education was a relatively simple thing limited to the instruction of parents in the proper ways of feeding, clothing, and training children . … Today .. . an increasing realization of the effects of relationship between family members on behavior is evident.
 (Quoted in Hay 1965: 134)

 Over in Harvard, Talcott Parsons wrote a soon to become extremely controversial article on the family where women were to hold the “expressive role” in order to socialize children and stabilize adult personalities (1955: 16).
-Teachers College was again at the cutting edge in the transformation of a social psychological consensus into an educational program to apply this knowledge.
+Teachers College was again at the cutting edge in the transformation of an academic consensus into an educational program to apply this knowledge.

 And then, as more time passed and Teachers College became my world: